sgtcoder/laravel-settings/README.md

 # Laravel Settings #

-A simple way to manage your settings.
+A simple way to manage your settings in Laravel without the complexity of packages like `spatie/laravel-settings`.

+> Breaking Changes in Laravel Settings v2

 ## Install Options ##
 ### Option 1: Add directly to your composer.json ###
 ```
 "require": {
-    "sgtcoder/laravel-settings": "1.*"
+    "sgtcoder/laravel-settings": "2.*"
 }

 "repositories": [